ACDguide/Governance/_sources/retire/retire-published.md

 3. Update DOI landing page with errata statement and notice of removal/new version
 4. Quarantine data, removing read access but leaving a README document including the errata statement
 5. Create a deep archive copy of the dataset
-6. After some pre-defined period, data can be removed from the filesystem, though as we are the original ublisher, if at all possible the deep archive copy must be retained.
+6. After some pre-defined period, data can be removed from the filesystem, though as the original publisher, if at all possible the deep archive copy must be retained.